electron/electron/docs/tutorial/online-offline-events.md

 attribute, part of standard HTML5 API.

 The `navigator.onLine` attribute returns:
-* `false` if any network requests are guaranteed to fail, i.e., definitely offline (disconnected from the network).
+* `false` if all network requests are guaranteed to fail (e.g. when disconnected from the network).
 * `true` in all other cases.

 Since many cases return `true`, you should treat with care situations of